-Bicycle accidents are nearly always serious or fatal.
+Bicycle accidents are more than always serious or fatal.
 It is important to contact us as soon as possible so our experienced and skilled investigators can contact potential witnesses and gather and preserve evidence while it is still fresh.
 The force of a car, motorcycle or truck hitting an unprotected bicyclist can result in catastrophic injuries, such as:

 - Traumatic brain injury

 - Spinal cord injury

 - Severe concussions

 - Severe lacerations